-The Town's Communications Specialist - Digital (CS-Digital) reports to the Corporate Communications Manager, and has the portfolio responsibility for overseeing all digital channels.
-Scope includes strategic planning, posting calendar, content management, tone, accuracy, timeliness and relevance of messaging and images, public response to questions posted on channels (obtaining information from Town subject matter experts when necessary).
-The CS-Digital obtains direction during crisis communications from the Manager of Corporate Communications and senior management.
-No others should post on sensitive issues unless directed and approved by Corporate Communications.
+Responsibility for the Town's social media channels (Twitter, Facebook and LinkedIn) lies with the Communications Division.
+Staff portfolios include oversight of all corporate digital channels with responsibilities for strategic planning, , content management, tone, accuracy, timeliness and relevance of messaging and images, public response to questions posted on channels (obtaining information from Town subject matter experts when necessary).
+In the event of an emergency and/or should crisis communications be required, direction is received from the Director of Communications and senior management.
+No others should post on sensitive issues unless directed and approved by the Director.